Richrocksmy/pydio-cells/README.md

 - Connect from phone / other devices (potential problems with firewall and gRPC ports)
 - Use postgres instead of MySql

+Current state:

+Need to figure out how to connect to Collabora